Categories

 Nature, traps and escape in songs from R.E.M.’s ‘Green’ album (1988)

-Like many people 1991 was when I first heard R.E.M. spearheaded into my consciousness via breakthrough single ‘Losing My Religion’, a song that blasted the band into the mainstream.
+1991 was when I first heard R.E.M. spearheaded into my consciousness via breakthrough single ‘Losing My Religion’, a song that blasted the band into the mainstream.
 While there had been early TV appearances, they were part of an alternative rock scene that was almost avowedly not mainstream.
 They’d been forging through the U.S gigging circuit as stars of the college radio scene from the early eighties, although alienating some fans in 1988 when they signed a lucrative deal with a major label for the first time (on the basis they would be keeping control of the material).
 Kurt Cobain recalled hearing ‘Losing My Religion’ coming from a car radio that was passing his place and being shocked at the realisation that R.E.M were being played out in the street.
 They had broken out and underground (aka alternative) music had struck a chord as a popular musical force.

 *

 Back then, I copied the R.E.M. albums on tape from the library and usually played them on walkman.
 Tapes were ubiquitous currency and this was also the no-cost approach to attain their back catalogue, from the contemporaneous ‘Out Of Time’ (possibly their most sustained collection) through the earlier albums like Bureau, Document, Reckoning, Fables of the Reconstruction and others.
 There were gems on most if not all of these albums, Fall on me, Driver 8, Pretty Persuasion, These days, Hyena and Cuyahoga stood out (more on Cuyahoga in Part 2).
-Yet it was 1988’s Green that seemed of the 5 albums that had come before, to most sustain a feeling of something touching upon the exceptional.
+Yet it was 1988’s Green of the 5 albums that had come before, that seemed to most sustain a feeling of something touching upon the exceptional.

 *

-Peter Buck’s rising and falling mandolin line in the verse of ‘Wrong Child’ (above), which echoes and entwines with Stipe and his harmonic counterpoint vocals.
+One of the things that seems clear by the time of Green is that as well as spending years becoming road-honed, the input of each member (Michael Stipe, Peter Buck, Mike Mills and Bill Berry) had developed into the kind of playing where spareness can ramify the impact and effect together of the musical part and its playing and of the songwriting as a whole.
+Peter Buck’s rising and falling mandolin line in the verse of ‘Wrong Child’ (above), echoes and entwines with Stipe and his harmonic counterpoint vocals.
 A song with such minimal instrumentation, beautifully achieved and minimally full, a kind of neo-folk dressing for the lyrical rendering of a child with a disability or illness.
-Stipe takes us through this symptomatic ‘wrongness’ – ‘I’m not supposed to be like this’ with the succour that ‘It’s Ok!’ (and later ‘Let’s play a happy game’) delivered with an impassioned howl.
+Stipe takes us through this symptomatic ‘wrongness’ – ‘I’m not supposed to be like this’ with the succour at the end of each chorus that ‘It’s Ok!’ (and later ‘Let’s play a happy game’) delivered with an impassioned howl.

 The ‘wrongness’ then takes the form of the ill health rendered to the child’s life.
 But Stipe wants to also invoke the social cruelty of ‘wrongness’ as a tract against difference, ‘Those kids are looking at me, they’re laughing at me…’ but invoking this alongside the inability to withstand exposure to the physical outside, with only the (ultimately) pallid platitude ‘But its ok!’ engenders a kind of helplessness in both cases.
 The social stigmatisation of being labelled ‘wrong’ is not dealt with intensively (although ‘the happy game.. happy song’ points us towards the potential for intensive mobilisation) and transformed becomings are left outside the space of the song.